 Hey, what’s up, hello!

-The Short Version: I’ve been writing stories since before I could spell, and after nearly losing my love for writing (and my sanity) in college, I realized it was my passion and have decided to pursue a Master’s Degree in Publishing and Writing beginning Autumn 2017 at Emerson College in Boston, MA.
+The Short Version: I’ve been writing stories since before I could spell, and after nearly losing my love for writing (and my sanity) in college, I realized it was my passion and have decided to pursue a Master’s Degree in Publishing and Writing in Boston, Massachusetts while I dig deeper into the publishing world.